Dire Straits: 1977–1979: Early years and first two albums

-Brothers Mark and David Knopfler, from Newcastle in the northeast of England, and friends John Illsley and Pick Withers, from Leicester in the East Midlands, formed Dire Straits in London in 1977.
-Withers was already a 10-year music business veteran, having been a session drummer for Dave Edmunds, Gerry Rafferty, Magna Carta and others through the 1970s; he was part of the group Spring, which recorded an album for RCA in 1971.
+Brothers Mark and David Knopfler were born in Glasgow, Scotland and grew up in Blyth in the northeast of England.
+With John Illsley and Pick Withers, from Leicester in the East Midlands, they formed Dire Straits in Deptford, south east London, in 1977.
+Withers was already a 10-year music business veteran, having been a session drummer for Dave Edmunds, Gerry Rafferty, Magna Carta and others through the 1970s.
+He was the house drummer at Rockfield Studios in Monmouthshire and was part of the group Spring, which recorded an album for RCA Records in 1971.
 At the time of the band's formation, Mark was working as an English teacher, Illsley was studying at Goldsmiths' College, and David was a social worker.
-Mark and Withers had both been part of the pub rock group Brewers Droop at different points in and around 1973.
+Mark and Withers had both been part of the pub rock group Brewers Droop around 1973.

-The band was initially known as the Café Racers.
+The new band was initially known as the Café Racers.
 The name Dire Straits was coined by a musician flatmate of Withers, allegedly thought up while they were rehearsing in the kitchen of a friend, Simon Cowe, of Lindisfarne.
 In 1977, the group recorded a five-song demo tape which included their future hit single, "Sultans of Swing", as well as "Water of Love" and "Down to the Waterline".
 After a performance at the Rock Garden in 1977, they took a demo tape to MCA in Soho but were turned down.
-They then went to DJ Charlie Gillett, presenter of Honky Tonk on BBC Radio London.
+They sent a tape to DJ Charlie Gillett, presenter of Honky Tonk on BBC Radio London.
 The band simply wanted advice, but Gillett liked the music so much that he played "Sultans of Swing" on his show.
-Two months later, Dire Straits signed a recording contract with the Vertigo division of Phonogram Inc. In October 1977, the band recorded demo tapes of "Southbound Again", "In the Gallery" and "Six Blade Knife" for BBC Radio London; in November, demo tapes were made of "Setting Me Up", "Eastbound Train" and "Real Girl".
+Two months later, Dire Straits signed a recording contract with the Vertigo Records division of Phonogram Inc. In October 1977, the band recorded demo tapes of "Southbound Again", "In the Gallery" and "Six Blade Knife" for BBC Radio London; in November, demo tapes were made of "Setting Me Up", "Eastbound Train" and "Real Girl".